sokajima-climate/cubed/README.md

 ## Description of the methodology
 (The following is based on Okajima et al. (2021).
 You may also refer to the publication.)
-Vorticity can be decomposed locally into shear and curvature terms as follows (e.g., Holton 2004);\
+Vorticity can be decomposed locally into shear and curvature terms as follows (e.g., Holton 2004)
 ```math
 \zeta=-\frac{\partial V}{\partial n}+\frac{V}{R_s}
 ```
 where V denotes scalar wind speed, n the direction perpendicular to the flow, and Rs the radius of curvature.
-The first and second terms of the RHS in the above equation represent shear vorticity and curvature vorticity, respectively, which can be calculated as\
+The first and second terms of the RHS in the above equation represent shear vorticity and curvature vorticity, respectively, which can be calculated as
 ```math
 -\frac{\partial V}{\partial n}=-\frac{1}{V^2}(-u v u_x-v^2 v_x+u^2 u_y+u v v_y)
 ```